 Being able to take 4 classes in whatever area/school you want is awesome

-Out of the 10 classes you have to take, 4 can be in whatever school you want (another engineering department, business school, School of International and Public Relations, etc).
-I sampled some SIPA courses and spent my electives in the business school.
+Out of the 10 classes you have to take, 4 can be in whatever school you want (another engineering department, business school, SIPA, etc).
+I spent my electives taking courses in the business school.
 Which leads me to…

 I’d rather be a business school student

 Business school students have it so much better than engineering masters students.

 First of all: the amount of work required is relatively a joke.
 In engineering, you have weekly problem sets that probably take a minimum of five hours to complete per class.
 In the B-school, you might have an assignment every 2-3 weeks and it’ll take maybe an hour if you’re unlucky.
 The work is a hell of a lot easier, and in my opinion, a hell of a lot more interesting.

 And to top it all off, your grades in B-school don’t matter!
 There’s a non-disclosure policy, which means that potential employers don’t get to see your grades.
 So students don’t really need to do anything.

 I remember once studying in Butler (the business school library) and then having my table get taken over by B-school students.
 They spent the whole time talking about their elaborate international vacation plans.

 There are a lot of brilliant professors